-- (1) Mr. Frederico's base salary for each of the 2020 and 2019 performance years was established at the beginning of such performance year, in February.
-Accordingly, Mr. Frederico's 2020 base salary was established in February 2020 based on Mr. Frederico's accomplishments in the 2019 performance year. - (2) Represents the Compensation Committee's target nominal value for the relevant performance year.
+- (1) Mr. Frederico's base salary for each of the 2021, 2020 and 2019 performance years was established at the beginning of such performance year, in February.
+Accordingly, Mr. Frederico's 2021 base salary was established in February 2021. - (2) Represents the Compensation Committee's target nominal value for the relevant performance year.
 The number of units granted is calculated by dividing such value by the average stock price over the 40 consecutive trading days ending on the date of grant.